Natural dualities for varieties generated by finite positive MV-chains: Introduction

 To make the case for the utility of these alter-egos, we investigate the dualities they yield to derive various results about the varieties $\PMV_n$.
 For example, we completely characterize the injective, algebraically closed and existentially closed members of $\PMV_n$.
 We also explore the relationship to Priestley duality, which can be expressed in terms of \emph{distributive skeletons} and \emph{Priestley powers}.
 We show that these constructions give rise to an adjunction between $\DL$ (the variety of distributive lattices) and $\PMV_n$, similar to the adjunction \cite[Section 4]{KurzPoigerTeheux2023} between $\BA$ (the variety of Boolean algebras) and $\MV_n$ obtained from functors taking the Boolean skeleton and the Boolean power, respectively.
 We expect this to prove useful in future applications, exploring modal logic over $\PMV_n$ as an analogue of Dunn's \emph{positive modal logic} \cite{Dunn1995} in the setting of modal finitely-valued \L ukasiewicz logic \cite{HansoulTeheux2013}.

 The paper is structured as follows.
 In Section~\ref{sec:Preliminaries}, we recall the most important background information on $\MV$- and $\MV_n$-algebras (Subsection~\ref{subsec:MV-Algebras}) and on natural dualities (Subsection~\ref{subsec:NaturalDualities}).
-In Section~\ref{sec:NatDualposMv}, we begin our study of finite positive $\MV$-chains $\PL_n$ and the varieties $\PMV_n$ they generate (Subsection~\ref{subsec:PositiveMVChains}) and we develop our natural dualities for them (Subsection~\ref{subsec:NaturalDualitiesPosMV}).
+In Section~\ref{sec:NatDualposMv}, we begin our study of finite positive $\MV$-chains $\PL_n$ and the varieties $\PMV_n$ they generate (Subsection~\ref{subsec:PositiveMVChains}).
+We proceed to develop the natural dualities for these varieties (Subsection~\ref{subsec:NaturalDualitiesPosMV}).
 In Section~\ref{sec:FurtherExplorations}, we explore some ramifications of this duality.
 More specifically, we give an explicit axiomatization of the category dual to $\PMV_2$ generated by the three-element chain (Subsection~\ref{subsec:ThreeElementChain}), we explore the relationship between $\PMV_n$ and $\DL$ as described above (Subsection~\ref{subsec:RelationshipPriestley}) and we characterize the algebraically and existentially closed algebras in $\PMV_n$ via this relationship (Subsection~\ref{subsec:A-E-ClosedAlgebras}).
 In the concluding Section~\ref{sec:conclusion}, we collect some open questions and ideas for further research.